A/UX 3.0 installation

 - The video subsystem works at 24-bit, but is very slow.
 Since I have an

-8*24*GC card, I tried enabling acceleration and I was very sorry (and it was
+8*24*GC card, I tried using the accelerator extension and I was very sorry

 very difficult to get the Control Panel out because the Launcher does not